allfed/Historical-Food-Shocks/README.md

 You can now use the kernel "food-shocks" to run the example notebooks or analyze the data yourself.

-## How to use this
+## How this works

 The main implementation of the analysis is provided in the `src` directory.
 The analysis process consists of:

 1. Loading and preprocessing the FAO data
-2. Calculating smoothed yield baselines using a Savitzky-Golay filter
+2. Aggregating crops on a calorie basis to evaluate total calorie production
-3. Identifying irregular fluctuations (shocks) by comparing actual yields to the smoothed baseline
+3. Calculating smoothed yield baselines using a Savitzky-Golay filter
-4. Aggregating crops on a calorie basis to evaluate total calorie production shocks
+4. Identifying irregular fluctuations (shocks) by comparing actual yields to the smoothed baseline

 The `scripts` directory contains Jupyter notebooks with visualization examples and use cases for the analysis.